shayonj/pg-osc/README.md

 pg-online-schema-change help perform

 Usage:
-  pg-online-schema-change perform -a, --alter-statement=ALTER_STATEMENT -d, --dbname=DBNAME -h, --host=HOST -p, --port=N -s, --schema=SCHEMA -u, --username=USERNAME -w, --password=PASSWORD
+  pg-online-schema-change perform -a, --alter-statement=ALTER_STATEMENT -d, --dbname=DBNAME -h, --host=HOST -p, --port=N -s, --schema=SCHEMA -u, --username=USERNAME

 Options:
   -a, --alter-statement=ALTER_STATEMENT                                    # The ALTER statement to perform the schema change -s, --schema=SCHEMA                                                      # The schema in which the table is
                                                                            # Default: public
   -d, --dbname=DBNAME                                                      # Name of the database -h, --host=HOST                                                          # Server host where the Database is located -u, --username=USERNAME                                                  # Username for the Database -p, --port=N                                                             # Port for the Database
                                                                            # Default: 5432
-  -w, --password=PASSWORD                      # DEPRECATED: Password for the Database.
+  -w, [--password=PASSWORD]                                                # DEPRECATED: Password for the Database.
 Please pass PGPASSWORD environment variable instead.
-  -v, [--verbose], [--no-verbose]              # Emit logs in debug mode -f, [--drop], [--no-drop]                    # Drop the original table in the end after the swap -k, [--kill-backends], [--no-kill-backends]  # Kill other competing queries/backends when trying to acquire lock for the shadow table creation and swap.
+  -v, [--verbose], [--no-verbose]                                          # Emit logs in debug mode -f, [--drop], [--no-drop]                                                # Drop the original table in the end after the swap
+  -k, [--kill-backends], [--no-kill-backends]                              # Kill other competing queries/backends when trying to acquire lock for the shadow table creation and swap.
 It will wait for --wait-time-for-lock duration before killing backends and try upto 3 times.
   -w, [--wait-time-for-lock=N]                                             # Time to wait before killing backends to acquire lock and/or retrying upto 3 times.
 It will kill backends if --kill-backends is true, otherwise try upto 3 times and exit if it cannot acquire a lock.
                                                                            # Default: 10
   -c, [--copy-statement=COPY_STATEMENT]                                    # Takes a .sql file location where you can provide a custom query to be played (ex: backfills) when pgosc copies data from the primary to the shadow table.
 More examples in README.
   -b, [--pull-batch-count=N]                                               # Number of rows to be replayed on each iteration after copy.
 This can be tuned for faster catch up and swap.
 Best used with delta-count.
                                                                            # Default: 1000
   -e, [--delta-count=N]                                                    # Indicates how many rows should be remaining before a swap should be performed.
 This can be tuned for faster catch up and swap, especially on highly volume tables.
 Best used with pull-batch-count.
                                                                            # Default: 20
+  -o, [--skip-foreign-key-validation], [--no-skip-foreign-key-validation]  # Skip foreign key validation after swap.
+You shouldn't need this unless you have a very specific use case, like manually validating foreign key constraints after swap.
 ```

 ```